sematext/docs/docs/tags/common-schema.md

 Cloud tags collection is enabled by default.
-To disable Cloud tags collection set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/st-agent.yml` and restart spm-monitor using `sudo service spm-monitor restart`.
+To disable Cloud tags collection set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/st-agent.yml` and restart Sematext Agent using `sudo service sematext-agent restart`.

 ## Process Tags